Enter your email to receive a PDF file overview of our ImplicitSearch™ Solution for Medical Literature.

-Quickly training ImplicitSearch™ on the abstract of an exemplary publication allows Medical Writers to identify which full publications "like the exemplars" may be worth purchasing.
+Quickly training ImplicitSearch™ on the abstract of an exemplary publication allows Medical Writers to identify which full manuscripts "like the exemplars" may be worth purchasing.

 We impose no limits on the number of users or searches at your company account level.

 The ImplicitSearch™ Medical Literature solution is offered as an annual subscription following a one-time setup.
 You can be up and running in two months or less.